CJBirki/CJBirki/SemanticHTMLChallenge.md

   </body>
 </html>

-\This is my first foray into CSS, so would appreciate any feedback on [my repo for this challenge](https://github.com/CJBirki/semantic-html-challenge/blob/master/index.html)
+<p>This is my first foray into CSS, so would appreciate any feedback on <a href=https://github.com/CJBirki/semantic-html-challenge/blob/master/index.html>my repo for this challenge</a></p>